renan-aquino/bug-tracker-docker/README.md

 ## Overview

-Bug Tracker is a platform for reporting bugs in the form of tickets, and documenting their details and progress with comments posted by users of the same team.
+Bug Tracker is a platform for reporting bugs by documenting them with tickets, as well as their progress with comments posted by users of the same team.
 The application runs in a docker container through docker compose.

 ## Features